blorente/decorat/wiki/outlines/Belcroft_outline.md

     - **The realization:** The inquisition is on the case -- That's a whole nother ballgame, and the pressure is on.
   - **Setup for next scene:**

 - **Scene:** At the man's house.
-This is too weak, I don't think she should meet Rien here?
-Maybe yes, but then how does Rien know this is the place?
   - **External**
-    - **What Happens:** Erika arrives at the house, and finds the door open and two people fighting inside.
-Rien and a thug.
-Erika dispatches the thug, and almost goes to Rien as well.
-Rien and Erika have a conversation, which is cut short by the Arbites sirens approaching.
+    - **What Happens:** Erika arrives at Faustus' block.
+She enters (how?), and finds the scribblings of a madman all across the wall.
+While she's studying it, a couple of thugs with flamers get into the house.
+A fight ensues.
+It's clear Erika is going to win.
+Rien has followed her because he's stubborn and foolhardy.
+One of the thugs gets hold of him, and tries to bargain with Erika for the boy's life.
+Erika doesn't really care, until Rien screams something about him knowing something about the man (he has recognized the token for Constanza's).
+Erika sighs, and finds a way to dispatch the goons while keeping Rien alive.
+They have a conversation, Rien mentions that the man used to frequent Consntanza's, and asks to join Erika.
+"You've not given me anything but trouble, boy".
+Erika denies, gives (almost throws) him some money, and tells him to go away.
+He's in way over his head.
-    - **The Consequence:** Rien alerts Erika, and they hide while the arbites register the house.
-When the danger is gone, Erika tries to dispatch Rien.
-Rien tries to argue with her that she has a better shot at finding the culprit with him, and shows her a token of Costanza's to prove it (that he got from the house of the man).
-She takes the token, but refuses to partner up, not trusting the boy, and insists they go their separate ways.
+    - **The Consequence:** Erika finds out about Constanza's, and learns who was following her.
-    - **Subplots:**
+    - **Subplots:** Rien talks to Erika for the first time, and realizes she's kind of a jerk.
+But he's headstrong, so he follows her anyway.
   - **Internal**
-    - **Why it matters:** Erika crosses a line, inadvertently helping Rien.
+    - **Why it matters:** We see the first establishing scenes of the relationship.
+We see how Erika treats Rien, and how Rien is too stubborn to give up.
+We see action escalate, raising hte stakes.
-    - **The realization:** Erika realizes that she is outside of the normal regulations now.
+    - **The realization:** Erika sees the full effect of the madness.
+Erika realizes she's being followed.
   - **Setup for next scene:** She is headed to Costanza's

 #### 1st Plot Point